Curtleigh Productions: Ford Startime projects (1959–1960)

 Filming of The Juggler was originally planned to start in December 1959, but it was pushed back to January 4, 1960 with Ted Post secured as director.
 The picture was shot in ten days at Universal Studios, using already-made A-budget quality sets, props and costumes, for a total production cost of only $200,000.
 The film co-starred Nehemiah Persoff and Patricia Medina, with a supporting cast including Bert Freed, Elisha Cook, Jr., Charles Morton and Heather Ames.
 Curtleigh Productions announced that The Juggler was the first picture shot expressly for dual purposes: television broadcast and theatrical screenings.
 Television films had previously been edited or compiled into full-length features at later times, but The Juggler was deliberately filmed with a plethora of scenes that could be included or withheld without affecting the story-line.
 Curtleigh Productions oversaw the editing of a television cut, which ran 51 minutes, and a theatrical cut, which ran 90 minutes; the theatrical cut was afterwards dubbed in five additional languages for the European market.
-Curtleigh Productions also arranged a deal that after The Juggler's first broadcast, the rights to the film reverted back to the production company, leaving it free arrange television re-runs or market the picture as a theatrical film with full profits.
+Curtleigh Productions also arranged a deal that after The Juggler's first broadcast, the rights to the film reverted back to the production company, leaving it free to arrange television re-runs or market the picture as a theatrical film with full profits.

 By mid-January 1960, The Juggler had been retitled to The Young Juggler, following a Columbia Pictures objection citing the previous use of that title for its 1953-distributed film The Juggler, produced by Stanley Kramer and starring Kirk Douglas.
 The Young Juggler was originally booked to premiere on Ford Startime in the United States on Tuesday, March 15, 1960 for National Broadcasting Company, but it was pushed back by two weeks, airing on March 29, 1960.
 The film was next shown on the Canadian version of Ford Startime on April 26, 1960.
 After completing The Young Juggler, Curtleigh Productions announced that it was interested in developing a television series that explored progressive jazz music and modern art.

 On March 3, 1960, Curtleigh Productions signed with the Screen Actors Guild, which had been striking and halting production of films while negotiating post-1948 theatrical film sales to television.
 The Screen Actors Guild had lost a prior strike to establish residuals and payments to cast and crew members for pre-1948 theatrical film sales to television, but was adamant about major studios and independent film producers sharing their cut of broadcasts and re-runs with those involved for any forthcoming post-1948 film sales.